Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • high protein diet;

-• overheating, visiting saunas, baths;
+• overheating, visiting a sauna, bathhouse;

 • heavy physical training;